How holiday shopping can impact your credit score

 The good news is that with just a little effort, you can indulge yourself a bit in holiday shopping without hurting your credit score.
 These tips can help:

-• Always know your credit limit and stay well clear of it.
-Most card companies will notify you if you're approaching your card limit, so be sure to sign up for those alerts.
+• Always know your credit limit and avoid exceeding it.
+Most card companies will notify you if you're approaching your limit, so be sure to sign up for those alerts.

 • Ensure that your spending isn't getting out of hand by making a holiday shopping budget and sticking to it.

-• Notify your issuer that you want it to decline any charge that puts you over your credit limit.
+• Notify your issuer that you want charges that put you over your credit limit declined.

 • When it comes to in-store credit, limit your new cards unless they provide a clear and absolute benefit.